0xMiden/miden-client/crates/web-client/test/README.md

 ## Debugging

 1. When inside of a `page.evaluate` , console logs are being sent to the servers console rather than your IDE's.
-You can uncomment the line as seen below in the `mocha.global.setup.mjs`:
+You can uncomment the line as seen below in the `playwright.global.setup`:

 ```
     page.on("console", (msg) => console.log("PAGE LOG:", msg.text()));